jwstegemann/fritz2/www/src/pages/headless/textArea.md

 ## Deactivate

-The TextArea component supports the (dynamic) deactivation and activation of the input field.
+The TextArea component supports the (dynamic) deactivation and activation of the text field.
 To do this, the boolean Attribute hook `disabled` must be set accordingly.

 ```kotlin